 And it’s not too far away from the coast – only an hour’s drive to the Pacific.

 Both Escazu and Santa Ana have some of the highest-priced properties in Costa Rica.
-Close to shopping centres and high-end restaurants and providing an easy commute into San Jose, they attract the wealthiest locals and expats.
+Close to shopping centers and high-end restaurants and providing an easy commute into San Jose, they attract the wealthiest locals and expats.

 The Pacific Coast